 Upper back pain can occur as a result of trauma, sudden injury, or it can occur through strain, or poor posture over time.
 It can happen for many reasons, or for some people, no apparent reason at all.
 We will conduct a thorough evaluation of your entire body to determine why your back and/or shoulders are hurting, and why it cannot heal on its own.
 Back pain may also be a result of: scoliosis, pregnancy-related stress, sports-related injuries, trauma, motor vehicle accidents or orthopedic injuries.
 Avoid the stress of missing work, having surgery, or not participating in life and come to us for custom treatment of your pain.

 Knee pain can be caused by disease or injury and will need to be evaluated by one of our physical therapists.
 The prevalence of knee pain has increased over the past 20 years, with osteoarthritis being the most common cause in individuals over the age of 50.
-Physical therapists are specially trained treat knee problems and help individuals return to their normal activities without pain or limitation.
+Physical therapists are specially trained to treat knee problems and help individuals return to their normal activities without pain or limitation.
 We provide manual therapy, strength training, pain control techniques and a wide variety of exercises to rehabilitate your injured knee.

 Ankle pain may come in many different forms and can be the result of a variety of different problems.
 It can also be extremely debilitating and severely limit one’s enjoyment of daily activities.
 These are a few of the main types of ankle pain: ankle sprain, shin splints, arthritis, and Peroneal Tendonitis.
 Any ankle pain needs to be throughly examined by one of our highly trained physical therapists.
-We have the experienced team you need, immediate scheduling and two great locations to get you on the road to recovery in no time.
+We have the experienced team you need, immediate scheduling and three great locations to get you on the road to recovery in no time.

 Dry needling is a technique physical therapists use to treat myofascial pain.
 The technique uses a “dry” needle, one without medication or injection, inserted through the skin into areas of the muscle, known as trigger points.
 This procedure allows a physical therapist to target tissues that are not manually palpable.
 The goal is to release trigger points to relieve pain and improve range of motion.